spark-engine/event/README.md

 event.scroll.disablePointer()
 ```

-This registers itself with `scrollStart` and `scrollEnd` event managers to optimize event listener usage and
+This registers itself with `scroll.start` and `scroll.stop` event managers to optimize event listener usage and
 offer the best performance possible.

 <a name="resize.disableAnimation"></a>